csetiawan88/employeetracker/README.md

 - THEN I am prompted to enter the employee’s first name, last name, role, and manager, and that employee is added to the database
 - WHEN I choose to update an employee role
 - THEN I am prompted to select an employee to update and their new role and this information is updated in the database
+- Uses the Inquirer packageLinks to an external site..
+- Uses the MySQL2 packageLinks to an external site. to connect to a MySQL database.
+- Follows the table schema outlined in the homework instructions.

 ## Installation